bvibber/ogv.js/readme.md

 The Flash version seems to decode video fairly well, but the YCbCr->RGB conversion had to be moved from ActionScript to C code to perform acceptably.
 This may be due to suboptimal ActionScript compiler settings, or may be due to a much better bytecode emitter for Crossbridge.

-GPU-accelerated YCbCr->RGB conversion may be possible using Stage3d (Flash's OpenGL ES 2-like interface).
+GPU-accelerated YCbCr->RGB conversion and drawing is optionally done using Stage3d (Flash's OpenGL ES 2-like interface).
+The GLSL shaders are converted to AGAL with [an open source tool from Adobe](https://github.com/adobe/glsl2agal), included via git submodule.
+Performance seems variable, depending on the machine.
+Needs more testing.

+Currently the Stage3D acceleration uses nearest neighbor scaling on the output, and can sometimes fail to clamp the last line properly.

 ## Difficulties